 With either of the above two words, all you do is set up a straw-man argument …which your partner will feel obliged to defend themselves against because in their own mind they will feel it is incorrect that they “always” do this or that and “never” do the other thing.
 Creating an argument and giving your partner an invitation to retaliate is never a good idea in a relationship and ultimately gets you nowhere …but only deeper in the mud.

-If you want to learn how to resolve conflicts with your partner, watch this interesting video:
+If you want to learn more about the things to never say in a relationship or how to resolve conflicts with your partner, watch this interesting video:

 Did you notice something about this relationship tip?